 Rose is best known for running all four of Senator Barbara Boxer’s campaigns, including her final race against Carly Fiorina in 2010.
 In an off-year election in which Boxer was polling under 50%, and Democrats experienced heavy losses nationwide, her work earned her the national Most Valuable Player award from the American Association of Political Consultants (AAPC.)

-Rose has served as chief strategist for several ballot measure campaigns in the Pacific Northwest.
-In 2007, Rose was named the Public Affairs Professional of the Year by the AAPC for her exceptional work on ballot initiative campaigns.
+Rose served as chief strategist for winning ballot measure campaigns on medical malpractice, insurance industry reform, clean energy standards and parental notification, and provided coalition building and communications services for many other ballot measures.
+In 2006, Rose was named the Public Affairs Professional of the Year by the AAPC for her exceptional work on ballot initiative campaigns.

 Rose has special expertise in developing effective messages, influencing news coverage and directing rapid response operations.
 She has been interviewed for hundreds of international, national and local news stories as a campaign expert and as an on-the-record spokesperson.